Soil consolidation: Magnitude of volume change

 where σzc is the preconsolidation stress of the soil.

 This method assumes consolidation occurs in only one-dimension.
 Laboratory data is used to construct a plot of strain or void ratio versus effective stress where the effective stress axis is on a logarithmic scale.
 The plot's slope is the compression index or recompression index.
 The equation for consolidation settlement of a normally consolidated soil can then be determined to be:

-The soil which had its load removed is considered to be "overconsolidated".
-This is the case for soils that have previously had glaciers on them.
+A soil which had its load removed is considered to be "overconsolidated".
+This is the case for soils that have previously had glaciers on them or that have been affected by land subsidence.
 The highest stress that it has been subjected to is termed the "preconsolidation stress".
 The "over-consolidation ratio" (OCR) is defined as the highest stress experienced divided by the current stress.
 A soil that is currently experiencing its highest stress is said to be "normally consolidated" and has an OCR of one.
 A soil could be considered "underconsolidated" or "unconsolidated" immediately after a new load is applied but before the excess pore water pressure has dissipated.
 Occasionally, soil strata form by natural deposition in rivers and seas may exist in an exceptionally low density that is impossible to achieve in an oedometer; this process is known as "intrinsic consolidation".